This Fresh Apricot Crisp recipe is a delicious summer fruit dessert. It’s sweet and juicy, and the buttery crisp topping is simply irresistible!

 Your kitchen is going to smell amazing as this crisp bakes.
 It’s so hard to wait while the crisp cools a bit before you take a bite!
 The apricot crisp is absolutely delicious on its own, but add a scoop of ice cream for an extra special treat.
 Don’t forget to try my fresh Apple Crisp Recipe too!

-I used to always use fresh apricots to make a pie, but lately I’ve been making this apricot crisp instead.
+I used to always use fresh apricots to make an Apricot Pie, but lately I’ve been making this apricot crisp instead.
 A crisp is so easy to make and I prefer the crispy oat topping to a cobbler recipe.

 The finished dessert in a baking dish, with a serving spoon.